MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

     ![Screenshot of the storage account access control page in the Azure portal.](./media/storage-access-control.png)

-1. Add a role assignment to the `Storage blob data reader` role for the managed identity used by your Azure AI Foundry resource:
+1. Add a role assignment to the `Storage blob data reader` role for the managed identity used by your Azure AI Foundry project resource:

     ![Screenshot of the storage account access control page in the Azure portal.](./media/assign-role-access.png)